Wood Shakes and Shingles

 Edgegrain: Cut perpendicular to the tree rings.
 The highest quality and most stable cut, least likely to split or distort over time.

 Flatgrain: Cut parallel to the tree’s growth rings.
 Less stable than edgegrain, but better than slashgrain.

 Slashgrain: Cut perpendicular to the tree rings, but at an angle.
 Most likely to split or distort over time.

-Get the Cedar Bureau's downloadable PDF for Wood Shakes and Shingles roof installation or wall installation manuals.
-It is now recommended that stainless steel nails be used for the installation of all wood shakes and shingles.
+Get the Cedar Bureau’s downloadable PDF for wood shakes and shingles roof installation or wall installation manuals.
+It is now recommended that stainless steel fasteners be used for the installation of all wood shakes and shingles.